 Practice Profile

-Stephanie has a busy practice across all of Chambers’ practice areas, including public, planning and environmental law.
+Stephanie has a busy practice across all of Chambers’ practice areas, including planning, environmental and public law.
 She regularly appears in court and at inquiries, both in her own right and as junior counsel.

 Read more